franciszchen/IDC_Evaluation/README.md

 * Illustration  on  IDC  calculation.
 The  orange  area  under the curve indicates  the  accumulation  of  relative  performance  decay  over  the  specified interval:
 <div align=center><img width="350" src=/fig/fig4.png></div>

 * The examples  reveal  the rationality  and  necessity  of IDC.
-The dotsare samples by different  quantization  methods, and the curves are fitted with third-order  polynomials:
+The dots are samples by different  quantization  methods, and the curves are fitted with third-order  polynomials:
 <div align=center><img width="300" src=/fig/fig6_a.png>  <img width="300" src=/fig/fig6_b.png></div>

 * The cubic interpolation  curves of compression samples on various networks and datasets confirm the conjecture of smooth convex functions: